 This time last year was very exciting in the Darjeeling region of India, the home of rolling tea hills and the fierce and friendly Gorkha culture.
 Locals had a sense of empowerment after a labor strike that took the tea industry by hostage.
 There was no choice but for the tea industry to listen to the people and understand the struggle the local labor has been experiencing as growers and makers of the Champagne of Teas.
 All eyes on the demand for independence and Gorkhaland, but has anything changed?
 Gorkhaland was not formed and workers continue to deal with the daily struggles of low profit margin production as they go back to work.
 There is one big difference though that is not spoken about in media or among industry professionals, the strike further solidified the supply chain of lower value Nepalese teas to be sold as Darjeeling tea.

-Independent tea makers are not the only ones affected by this development, even large and famous tea estates are sitting on larger stocks this year.
+Independent tea makers are not the only ones affected by this development: Even large and famous tea estates are sitting on larger stocks this year.
 Unsold tea means no cash which means no bonuses.
-Throughout Darjeeling this year only 8% was given to the workers whereas a 19.20% bonus was given to the workers in previous years.
-The festival season is an important time for these communities and the bonuses have always been the way they are able to enjoy.
-This year’s festival season will always have the love and energy of the Gorkha, just more financial struggle.
+Throughout Darjeeling this year, only 8% was given to the workers whereas a 19.20% bonus was given to the workers in previous years.
+The festival season is an important time for these communities, and the bonuses have always been the way they are able to enjoy it.
+This year’s festival season will always have the love and energy of the Gorkha; just more financial struggle.

 For the Yanki Tea Factory community, this festival season will be an encouraging one as their direct trade buyers around the world have been introduced to their bulk teas at a fair price and have provided enough revenue for them to provide proper bonuses to their network.
 There is still much more work to be done in improving quality, efficiency, and marketing for these teas around the world; but it is progress.